Assetz Capital Review

 - Auto investment accounts can take time to deploy your money

-Assetz offers decent lender returns through a good mix of secured small and medium business loans.
+Assetz offers good lender returns through a good mix of secured small and medium business loans.
 I prefer Assetz Capital’s secured loans over Funding Circle’s mostly unsecured loans.
 It does take some time to learn how the website works, but once you learn the system, it’s relatively straight forward.

-There are six different account options ranging from the Quick Access Account (aka QAA), which offers immediate money access during normal market conditions, to the new hands-off Property Secured Investment Account (PSIA).
+There are five different account options ranging from the Quick Access Account (aka QAA), which offers immediate money access during normal market conditions, to the new hands-off Property Secured Investment Account (PSIA).
 Thinking about investing some cash through Assetz Capital?
 Read on for my unbiased Assetz Capital review.

 Assetz Capital Review: My experiences so far….